 - Consider self-insurance: Self-insurance is becoming more common among larger employers.
 By handling all claims and payouts, you save on the admin costs, but this can cost more in the long run if your business experiences one large claim or more claims than you initially planned for.

 - Garnish wages: Some states (like New York) allow the employer to garnish some small amount of wages to help pay for workers comp insurance.

 In most states, you can buy workers’ compensation insurance through most major private insurers.
 This is ideal if you’re in the market for multiple forms of insurance and want to bundle your expenses.

 Many payroll services like Gusto also offer workers’ compensation as a paid add-on.

 In most states you can also buy workers’ compensation through a state fund, which can be more affordable than going through a private insurer.
 (Visit the website of your state’s workers’ compensation board for more information.)

-You can deduct the premiums you pay from your federal and state tax returns if you run a sole proprietorship, partnership or LLC and you’re required by law to have workers’ compensation.
+You can deduct the premiums you pay from your federal and state tax returns if you run a sole proprietorship, partnership or LLC.

 Proprietors and single-member LLCs that elect to be taxed as a proprietorship deduct workers’ compensation insurance using IRS Schedule C (Line 15).
 Owners file this form alongside their personal tax return (Form 1040).